maxio-com/stoplight-platform-api-docs/portal/content/core-concepts/subscription-signup.md

 - Credit card updates
 - Component purchase / allocation updates

-For more information on the Advanced Billing Portal, we encourage you to view our full documentation [here.](https://maxio-chargify.zendesk.com/hc/en-us/articles/5405529728141)
+For more information on the Advanced Billing Portal, we encourage you to read [this help article](https://maxio-chargify.zendesk.com/hc/en-us/articles/5405529728141).